Sample Size Calculator Thurstone scale

 e = margin of error (% in decimal form)

-The number of standard deviations a proportion is distant from the mean is represented by the z-score.
-Refer to the chart below to determine which z-score to use:
+The z-score represents the number of standard deviations a proportion is distant from the mean.
+Refer to the chart below to determine which z-score to use.

 Example: If you want to use a 95 percent confidence level, standard deviation of 0.5, and confidence interval (margin of error) of 5%, you can simply change the values in the formula: